-Mentioning your date of birth on your CV
+Mentioning Your Date of Birth on Your CV

-It is not mandatory to include your date of birth with your personal details on your CV.
 In many CV templates available online, the date of birth is a standard field.
 While there’s nothing wrong with putting your date of birth and place on your CV, it's not expected by employers.
 The choice is up to you unless you’re applying for a job in a country where employers expect to see your date of birth on your CV.
-When do you need to include your date of birth and when is it best avoid mentioning it altogether?

 In a number of countries, including your date of birth, marital status or nationality in your CV is not common practice, as it can encourage age discrimination.
 These countries include Australia, Canada, Ireland, New Zealand, the United States and the United Kingdom.
 In France, it’s more common to mention your age rather than your date of birth.